 Find GIS data

 What is GIS?

-GIS stands for geographic information system.
+GIS stands for geographic information system(s).
 It is an integrated collection of computer software and data used to view and manage information about geographic places, analyze spatial relationships, and model spatial processes.

-GIS can be used for geographic analysis, map making, spatial digitization, and geospatial analysis.
+GIS can be used for geographic analysis, map making, spatial digitization, and spatio-statistical analysis.
 The Freedman Center offers a rich collection of books highlighting the potential uses of GIS.
 Such uses include:

 Examine environmental phenomena

 Identify geographic patterns in data and make predictions

 Determine the best routes or paths to follow